Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/message-system/clientrpc.md

 ## Invoking a ClientRpc

-You can invoke a ClientRpc by making a direct function call with parameters:
+You can invoke a ClientRpc by invoking the function directly with parameters:

 ```csharp
 void Update()